-The Texas Workforce Commission (Commission) adopts the repeal of Chapter 813, Subchapter A. General Provisions, §813.1 and §813.2; Subchapter B. Expenditure of Funds, §§813.11-813.14; Subchapter C. Allowable Activities for Participants, §§813.21-813.23; Subchapter D. Support Services for Participants, §§813.31-813.33; Subchapter E. Complaints and Appeals, §§813.41-813.43; and new Chapter 813, Subchapter A. General Provisions, §§813.1-813.3; Subchapter B. Access to Employment and Training Activities and Support Services, §813.11 and §813.12; Subchapter C. Expenditure of Funds, §813.22; Subchapter D. Allowable Activities, §813.31 and §813.32; Subchapter E. Support Services for Participants, §813.41; and Subchapter F. Complaints and Appeals, §§813.51-813.53, without changes as published in the June 29, 2001 issue of the Texas Register (26 TexReg 4856).
-The rules will not be republished.
+The Texas Workforce Commission (Commission) proposes the repeal of Chapter 813, Subchapter A. General Provisions, §813.1 and §813.2; Subchapter B. Expenditure of Funds, §§813.11-813.14; Subchapter C. Allowable Activities for Participants, §§813.21-813.23; Subchapter D. Support Services for Participants, §§813.31-813.33; Subchapter E. Complaints and Appeals, §§813.41-813.43; and new Chapter 813, Subchapter A. General Provisions, §§813.1-813.3; Subchapter B. Access to Employment and Training Activities and Support Services, §813.11 and §813.12; Subchapter C. Expenditure of Funds, §813.22; Subchapter D. Allowable Activities, §813.31 and §813.32; Subchapter E. Support Services for Participants, §813.41; and Subchapter F. Complaints and Appeals, §§813.51-813.53

-The purposes of the repeal and new rules are to support the expansion of Food Stamp Employment and Training (E&T) activities and support services statewide by aligning Food Stamp E&T, Choices, work search and complementary requirements associated with Unemployment Insurance, and other work-related services through the Texas Workforce Network, and to provide more flexibility to assist Boards in the integration of Food Stamp E&T activities and support services into the Texas Workforce Centers as set forth in 40 TAC Chapter 801 Subchapter B relating to the Texas Workforce Center Network.
+The purpose of the repeal and new rules is to support the expansion of E&T activities and support services statewide by aligning Food Stamp E&T, Choices, work search and complementary requirements associated with Unemployment Insurance, and other work-related services through the Texas Workforce Network, and to provide more flexibility to assist Boards in the integration of Food Stamp E&T activities and support services into the Texas Workforce Centers as set forth in 40 TAC Chapter 801 Subchapter B relating to the Texas Workforce Center Network.
 The purpose of the new rules is also to more clearly state the role of the Boards in the oversight and management of the delivery of Food Stamp E&T activities and support services.